yanwang-ntu/yanwang-ntu.githib.io/content/officehours.md

 aliases:
     - /oh.html
 hidemeta: true
-description: "Schedule and location for my office hours at the University of California, Santa Cruz."
+description: "Schedule and location for Prof. Michaillat's office hours at the University of California, Santa Cruz."
 ---

 ---